-- A. Landlord (defined in Section 22.5), as tenant, and Charter Development, LLC, as landlord (together with its successors, assigns and successors in interest, the "Master Landlord") are party to that certain Master Lease Agreement effective January 1, 1999, as amended (the "Master Lease"). - B. Landlord and Master Landlord amended the Master Lease to subject the Premises thereto and Landlord has the authority under the Master Lease to sublease the Premises to Tenant. - C. Tenant desires to continue to sublease the Premises from Landlord, and Landlord desires to so sublease the Premises to Tenant, on the terms and conditions set forth herein.
+- A. Landlord (defined in Section 22.5), as tenant, and Charter Development, LLC, as landlord (together with its successors, assigns and successors in interest, the "Master Landlord") are party to that certain Master Lease Agreement effective January 1, 1999, as amended (the "Master Lease"). - B. Landlord and Master Landlord amended the Master Lease to subject the Premises thereto and Landlord has the authority under the Master Lease to sublease the Premises to Tenant. - C. Landlord and Tenant entered into a lease of the Premises dated July 1, 2012 (the "Prior Lease"; and - D. Pursuant to Article 29, Section 29.5 of the Prior Lease, the Parties wish to amend and restate the Prior Lease to read as set forth herein. - E. Tenant desires to sublease the Premises from Landlord, and Landlord desires to so sublease the Premises to Tenant, on the terms and conditions set forth herein.